intergral/frdocs/docs/Data-insights/Features/dashboards.md

 **Dashboards** allow you to visualize your Cloud data with superior, unparalleled depth.

-You can combine metrics, logs and traces in one place to give you a complete picture of your data.
+Combine metrics, logs and traces in one place to give you a complete picture of your data.

 <iframe src="https://player.vimeo.com/video/840492282?h=b7752d4c21" width="640" height="363" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-!!! note
-    At this time there is no capability for you to edit or create new dashboards, this is something we will be adding at a later date.

 ## Central FusionReactor dashboard